Need help? Call Communications at 206-631-3002

 - Make sure your online activities do not interfere with your job.
 District technologies are provided for educational use.
 Personal use of social media during District time or on District equipment is prohibited.

-Setting up a social media account for your school, program or department:
+Setting up a social media account for your school, program, department, athletic teams, clubs and classrooms:

-- Staff must get approval from the Communications office before establishing a social media account for a school, program or department.
+- Staff must get approval from the Communications office before establishing a social media account for a school, program, department, athletic teams, clubs and classrooms.

-- To receive approval, please return a completed Social Media Account Registration Form, found on the Board Policies page of the district website.
+- To receive approval, please complete the online Social Media Account Registration Form, found linked on the Board Policies page of the district website.

-- Staff must grant administrator permissions to the Communications office when establishing a Facebook account, and provide username and passwords for all other social media accounts created for schools, programs and departments.
+- Staff must provide username and passwords for all social media accounts created for schools, programs,departments, athletic teams, clubs and classrooms.
 Please call Communications at 206.631.3002 if you would like to discuss or have questions.

 Many staff have Twitter accounts staff use that do not represent their school or program, but do represent them or their classrooms.
 If your account meets at least one of the following criteria, it must also be registered with the communications office: